 - Download Spotify playlists, songs, and albums with free accounts easily

 - Convert Spotify music to MP3, WAV, FLAC, and other audio formats

 Try to fix this can’t play local files on Spotify mobile issue by yourself.
-If all of these 5 solutions do not work, just use the Spotify converter to convert Spotify songs and transfer them as well as your local files to another player.
+If all of these 7 solutions do not work, just use the Tunelf Spotify Music Converter to convert Spotify songs and transfer them as well as your local files to another player.

 Get the product now: